About James Sherwin

 Why Medical Negligence?
 I really enjoy the mix of skills needed in this field; part-lawyer, part-medic and part-detective.
 I also appreciate being able to help clients achieve justice - in fatal claims for example, the financial value of the claim is often relatively minimal compared to the importance to the family in finding out what happened to their loved one and the lessons that can be learned to prevent a recurrence.
 With the proposed changes to litigation funding I fear it may become increasingly difficult to take these cases on, and I think it is vital we as lawyers do whatever we can to ensure bereaved families continue to have access to our services.

-I was admitted as a Fellow of the Chartered Institute of Legal Executives in 2012 before becoming dual-qualified as a Solicitor, and worked for many years as a volunteer for AvMA (Action Against Medical Accidents), the leading UK charity for patient safety and justice, giving legal advice to the public via their Freephone helpline.
+I was admitted as a Fellow of the Chartered Institute of Legal Executives in 2012 before becoming dual-qualified as a Solicitor in 2015, and worked for many years as a volunteer for AvMA (Action Against Medical Accidents), the leading UK charity for patient safety and justice, giving legal advice to the public via their Freephone helpline.
 As mentioned above, I am also keen to fight for access to justice for all in the face of the ever-increasing restrictions being enforced by Government.

 Outside work my hobbies include Scuba Diving (I am a qualified Advanced Open Water Scuba Diver), boxing (watching from the safety of the sofa, not participating), following Spurs through gritted teeth and until recently playing lead guitar in an indie/rock band, which I am hoping to get back to soon.